-“Mayhem” is defined in California Penal Code 203 PC as the act of unlawfully or maliciously doing any of the following to another person:
+“Mayhem” is defined in California Penal Code § 203 PC as the act of unlawfully or maliciously attacking another person in a way that causes disfigurement or disability.
+A conviction is a felony punishable by up to 8 years in prison and fines of up to $10,000.

 Here are several examples of people who might find themselves facing mayhem charges:

-- A man pulls a knife on a woman who has just taken money out of an ATM, intending to commit robbery.
-When she struggles with him, he cuts her with the knife and ends up slitting her ear.
+- A man pulls a knife on a woman and cuts her with the knife, slitting her ear.

-- During a fierce argument with her husband, a woman attacks him with a hot iron.
-She burns his arm in several places, leaving him with permanent scars.
+- A woman attacks her husband with a hot iron, leaving him with permanent scars.

-- As part of a “hazing” ritual for a college fraternity, several fraternity members tie up a new recruit and tattoo the fraternity’s logo on his buttocks against his will.
+- Several fraternity members tattoo the fraternity’s logo on a pledge’s buttocks against his will.

 Aggravated mayhem, on the other hand, can lead to a sentence of life in state prison with the possibility of parole.4